osu-uwrt/riptide_onboarding/src/riptide_turtle/README_py.md

 ### Implementation

-- The service you will need to create to is `/reset_speed`
+- The service you will need to create is `/reset_speed`
 - You will need the message type `Trigger` from `std_srvs.srv`

 1. **Update the TurtleNode to include a reset speed service:**